dfajtai/WatchPupPy/README.md

 # WatchPupPy

-A dumb simple python application to version control file changes in the background
+A dumb simple Python application to version control file changes in the background.

+WatchPupPy continuously monitors specified folders and automatically creates timestamped backups of changed files, making it easy to keep versioned records without manual intervention.